-I urge more experienced rafters, though, not to spend too much time worrying that the river won’t be challenging enough.
+More experienced rafters should not spend too much time worrying that a certain river won’t be challenging enough.
 A multi-day wilderness rafting trip is more than the whitewater alone.
-The natural beauty of the great out-of-doors, a day (or week) with so few obligations or distractions, your fellow travelers and guides (and of course the excitement of the rapids), all combine to create your own unique river experience.
+The natural beauty of the great outdoors, a day (or week) with so few obligations or distractions, your fellow travelers and guides (and of course the excitement of the rapids), all combine to create your own unique river experience.
 Let it surprise you.

 Best river for beginners

 Oregon’s Wild & Scenic Rogue River offers a perfect introduction to multi-day river running.
-I love the Rogue’s lush greenery, along with its warm, clear water (70 degrees is balmy by river standards) and hidden waterfalls.
+The Rogue offers lush greenery, warm, clear water (70 degrees is balmy by river standards) and hidden waterfalls.
 With mostly gentle rapids—plus a few to command respect and get your heart rate up—three- to five-day trips down the Rogue are a great option for first-timers.

 Best river for families